KaviHShah/raygun_khs37/README.md

 ReductionAndExpansionAreaResamp(nn.Module)

+This function enables both reduction and expansion to any size as well as ratio wise expansion or reduction - e.g. half len , double len etc. It also removes the minimum limit that meant that input sequences had to be larger than the fixed size representation.

 Need to implement and test this function into the raygun context

 In notebooks I have also added a tutorial single doc overview of the model that I made while going over the model: khs_raygun_recap.ipynb